-One of my goals for 2015 is to organize my home, to include our home office.
+One of my goals this year is to organize my home, to include our home office.
 We have a room with a big lovely desk and yet everything is still in boxes in the closet from our move (which was over a year ago).
 Since spring is finally upon us, and the baby is no longer a newborn, it might be time to get going on those goals and work some organization and spring cleaning into my life.
 Below is my plan aka to-do list aka wishlist (because let’s be honest, I need a wife to help me get all this done).

 Spring Clean the Home Office Files

 I haven’t filed a thing since moving into this house, so my filing cabinets have piles next to them of all the paperwork that has come in.
-There’s a lot of house sale/purchase documents and medical documents from when baby was born as well as anything else that has come up over the year.
+There’s a lot of house sale/purchase documents and medical documents from when the baby was born as well as anything else that has come up over the year.
 And it just sits there, in piles.
 So my immediate to-do item in the home office is to find a home for those papers or shred them and dispose of them.

 Tips for organizing filing cabinets:

 - Make use of file folders and labels.
-Make a folder for each type of document (i.e. Home Mortgage documents, Insurance documents, etc.) I typically make a folder by business name, so if I have two home mortgages, each one gets their own folder.
-I have streamlined our bill payments so everything is electronic, but we still have original contracts in print, and any initial documents with our account number that need to go in the filing cabinets.
+Make a folder for each type of document (i.e. Home Mortgage documents, Insurance documents, etc.) I typically make a folder by business name, so if I have two home mortgages, each one gets its own folder.
+I have streamlined our bill payments so everything is electronic, but we still have original contracts in print and any initial documents with our account number that need to go in the filing cabinets.

 - Have a plan for each drawer.
 Some people like to alphabetize the entire cabinet.
 Me, I like to go by type of file.
 I have a separate drawer for house paperwork and related bills, a separate folder for all our medical documents, a separate drawer for car purchases, sales, and repair, a separate drawer for taxes, and so forth.
 I have one short cabinet and one tall cabinet and so far that system has worked well.